We collect and analyse data on the financial viability of local government which is used when campaigning for improved funding for the sector.

 Our analysis has shown that around 12 Victorian councils face financial difficulty due to cost pressures.

-Similarly, a PricewaterhouseCoopers report reviewing the financial performance of local government nationally found that:
+Similarly, a PricewaterhouseCoopers report (PDF - 148.34KB) reviewing the financial performance of local government nationally found that:

 - up to 30 per cent of Australia’s councils face viability issues